Faceless Assessment Scheme

 The National e-Assessment Centre shall study/ review the draft assessment order and take any of the following action-

 - Finalize the assessment-

-Further, based on the assessment, the assessee will also be served a demand notice specifying the total sum payable or refund amount due.
+Further, based on the assessment, the assesses will also be served a demand notice specifying the total sum payable or refund amount due.

 - Provide an opportunity of being heard-

-In case a modification is proposed, the assessee will be provided with an opportunity of being heard.
+In case a modification is proposed, the assesses will be provided with an opportunity of being heard.